 Quality Westie is meant to provide a new and useful way for Westie breeders and owners to recognize and document Westies that meet the breed standard, and enable breeders to focus on producing Westies with proper type and exhibiting proper temperament and soundness, and maintain and protect the future of Westies.

 The keys to the Quality Westie program are:

 WHO: Evaluation of whether a Westie meets the breed standard by a panel of 3 experienced and knowledgeable Westie breeders.

 WHAT: A written and signed document by the evaluators given to the owner, plus a certificate from the WHWTCA for those Westies who pass.

-WHERE: Separate venue and date from any AKC conformation show.
+WHERE: Separate venue from any AKC conformation show.

 WHY: Simple, useful method to recognize quality Westies for breeders and owners.